-The Learning Support Teacher provides collaboration, expertise, resources, testing support, co-ordinates the Learning Support School Officers and acts as case manager for students with individual needs.
-The Learning Support Program is a valued and effective component of the school curriculum.
+The Student Support Teacher and Intervention Specialists provide collaboration, expertise, resources, testing support, coordinates the Student Support School Officers and acts as case manager for students with individual needs.
+The Student Support Program is a valued and effective component of the school curriculum.
 The program creates a flexible and diverse learning environment.

-English as a Second Language (ESL) The school provides support for families who have English as their second language.
-Families will be supported from the enrolment process through to their transition into the classroom.
+The school provides support for families who have English as their second language.
+Families will be supported from the enrolment process through to their transition into the classroom, and as members of our school community.